-CALL FOR ARTISTS!
-DEADLINE EXTENDED!
-We are currently working with neighborhood stakeholders to install a series of public art installations throughout LIC in the fall of 2019 through spring 2020.
+Open Call: We are currently working with neighborhood stakeholders to install a series of public art installations throughout LIC through spring 2020.
 We are looking for creative artists/designers with experience working with volunteers to execute temporary art installations.
-Submissions will be accepted until Monday, Sept.
-30. Click here for more information and to submit your application!
+Click here for more information and to submit your application!

 This mural in Baby Park was painted with local youth volunteers from adjacent Queensbridge Houses.
 Creative Art Works’ final design was based off a community survey conducted in partnership with Jacob Riis Settlement House.
 Nearly 200 youths and seniors from Queensbridge Houses responded to the survey that resulted in this mural, which represents a possible future for LIC.

 Special thanks to Artist & Craftsman Supply, Playday, and sLICe for their support in executing this project.